mesalock-linux/mesalink/README.md

 [+] Received 177 bytes
 ```

-### A sample run of the server example program

-This example comes with a pair of certificate and private key.
+The server example comes with a pair of certificate and private key.
 The
-certificate file is in PEM format and contains a chain of certificates from
+certificate file is in the PEM format and contains a chain of certificates from
 the server's certificate to the root CA certificate.
 The private key file
-contains a PKCS8-encoded private key in PEM format.
+contains a PKCS8-encoded private key in the PEM format.
 Once the server is up
-and running, open [https://127.0.0.1:8443](https://127.0.0.1:8443) and
+and running, open [https://127.0.0.1:8443](https://127.0.0.1:8443) and expect to
-expect to see the hello message.
+see the hello message.

 ```
 $ ./examples/server/server